-In our first guest feature, Jessy talks about why Gone Home and other story heavy games like it prove that there are experiences only games can create.
+In our first guest feature, Jess talks about why Gone Home and other story-heavy games like it prove that there are experiences only games can create.

 “Game feel” is a term I learnt not long ago but have become attached to when talking about my favourite games.
 It’s generally used as a term to mean the physical feeling you get when playing a video game.
 As Brendon Keogh explains in his reader on game feel: “the reason we really play a videogame is because it feels real good within our soft meaty body.
 Video games are a carnal pleasure”.
 This physical manifestation of the intangible world of a video game is important to our experience of the stories within them.
 The medium gives us an extra layer of bodily experience inside of the base textual aspects of any narrative.
 This marriage of a bodily experience and traditional storytelling is what makes video games a very effective avenue for rich and layered stories to be told in interesting and new ways.

 In Gone Home you play as the sister and daughter to an absent family – you arrive home from a year abroad to an empty house.
 Your first task is to find the spare key to let yourself in.
 During your exploration of the house, which is narratively guided by locked doors and a labyrinthine layout, you gradually pick up diary entries from your younger sister containing small slices of explanation as to why the house is seemingly abandoned.
 Each diary entry you find is read aloud as you wander the newly opened kitchen or attic space or stairwell.
 Each entry is read with diegetic background noise of stormy weather, rain beating against the windows as you glance around your younger sister’s messy bedroom.
 Perhaps you rifle through the bathroom cabinet, or you pick up books from the shelves in the library.